 Northern Nevada Chiropractic has helped hundreds of people with their injuries from car accidents by restoring their spinal function back to normal after a car crash.

 The average human head weighs between 10 and 12 pounds.
 As it gets whipped around in an auto collision, it is very easy to injure the supporting muscles of the neck and the ligaments that anchor the bones together and provide stability to the upper spine.
 Think of it like a bowling ball balancing on a broomstick.
 It helps you understand just how hard those muscles and ligaments have to work to keep our bowling ball heads balanced on our broomstick necks.

-But in addition to the typical neck and back injuries, there are often lower extremity injuries that accompany the common complaints of sprained necks and chest bruises caused by seat belts.
+But in addition to the typical neck and back injuries, there are often lower extremity injuries from car accidents that accompany the common complaints of sprained necks and chest bruises caused by seat belts.
 Car accidents can damage these lower extremity joints due to factors or rapid changes in velocity, the laxity of the resting joints, and the hard dashboard surfaces that your body will strike in a collision.

 Hip injuries in a car accident

 The lower extremity joints of the hip, knee, and ankles are seemingly more simple and stable than the delicate neck, but this is not always the case.
 The hip joint for example is the most stable joint in the human body because it is highly resistant to dislocation.
 When the hip is flexed (such as when you are seated in your car) the back of the hip is vulnerable to sprain because the posterior ligaments are already tight.
 Any additional load the hips are forced to assume will be delivered to a tight ligament and the tight ligament is less capable of absorbing the shock.
 This is why our doctors perform hip examinations after auto accidents to test for these ligament injuries that are often overlooked for more life-threatening injuries in the emergency room.

 Knee injuries and pain after a car crash